bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Used condom for both Grasshoppers and Cremated

 Add stars
-Allow for presence to have one yIndex position, and another yIndex size

 smoker, make her left calf lower. gingerbreadPrison, put his right arm down, bring her closer in.